Being ‘Dependent’

 Caseworker Contact Form

 This information does not constitute legal advice.
 Seek qualified professional advice before making decisions about educational, financial, migration or legal matters.
 This information can change from time to time.
 Check for the most up-to-date information.
 Do not accept verbal advice by itself from any source including Centrelink.
-Get a decision in writing.
+Get a decision in writing and ask for a receipt number for any telephone or in person conversation.
 Without this subsequent appeals or backdating are at risk.

 Information updated on 01/07/23